-Flu season typically starts in the fall.
-Although it's not flu season now, we've put together some frequently asked questions about the flu and the flu vaccine.
-Please check back regularly for more information!
+Flu season typically starts in the fall and can last until early spring.
+We've put together some frequently asked questions about the flu and the flu vaccine.

 For a list of our flu shot clinics, follow this link.